els285/Intro2NN4Physics/README.md

 ![image](./images/cover_banner.png)

 This repository is designed as an entry point for those looking to learn about machine learning in the physical sciences.
 The material in this repository was originally prepared for the EruM-Data-Hub 2025 Deep Learning School "Basic Concepts', which took place in Aachen, Germany in May 2025.
-The lectures and exercises were delivered by Maximilian Horzela (University of Gottingen),
+The lectures and exercises were delivered by Maximilian Horzela (University of Gottingen/ATLAS), Markus Pirke, (CAP/FAU Erlangen-Nürnberg), Mikhail Romodin (University of Tübingen), Ethan Simpson (University of Manchester/ATLAS)

 ## Session Goals
 * Give context to the development of deep learning, and its importance in modern physical sciences.